lightbend/config/SPEC.md

    already then it refers to precisely that filename and the format is not flexible.

+### Path expressions

+Path expressions are used to write out a path through the object graph.
+They appear in two places; in substitutions, like `${foo.bar}`, and as the keys in objects like `{ foo.bar : 42 }`.

+Path expressions work like a value concatenation, except that they may not contain substitutions.
+This means that you can't nest substitutions inside other substitutions, and you can't have substitutions in keys.

+When concatenating the path expression, any `.` characters outside quoted strings or numbers are understood as path separators, while inside quoted strings `.` has no special meaning.
+So `foo.bar."hello.world"` would be a path with three elements, looking up key `foo`, key `bar`, then key `hello.world`.

 ### Java properties mapping

 See the Java properties spec here: http://download.oracle.com/javase/7/docs/api/java/util/Properties.html#load%28java.io.Reader%29